All Saints Catholic College

 About All Saints Catholic College

 All Saints Catholic College is a denominational, co-educational secondary school in Bradley Bar, close to Huddersfield.
-There are approximately 725 students aged 11-16 at All Saints, which is a specialist humanities college.
-The school motto is "to love and to serve".
+There are approximately 846 students aged 11-16 at All Saints, which is a specialist humanities college.
+The school motto is "Love Serve Learn".

 From September 2017 the school moved into a brand new school with separate on-site Sports Centre.
 This includes four science labs, a drama studio and an expansive sports hall.